24 Best Malaga Instagram Spots By a Local

 Soho is Malaga’s most artistic neighbourhood, and the good thing is that it’s easy to visit because it’s next to the main attractions.

-Also, keep an eye on buildings because many of these murals are in tall buildings.
+Also, keep an eye out for buildings because many of these murals are on tall buildings.

 📍 Exact location: C. Barroso, 29001 Málaga